Percona-Lab/grafana_mongodb_dashboards/README.md

 1. '**nodetype**' - A field for grouping node types: 'mongod' for standalone/replset instances, 'config' for shard config servers and 'mongos' for shard mongos instances.  **_required_**
 1. '**replset**' - An field for instances that are members of a MongoDB Replication Set.
 This must match the replset name seen in the MongoDB command '*rs.status()*'. **_optional_**

-Example of config for a replset single member:
+Example of config for a replset member:

 ```
       - targets: ['tyrion.westeros.com:9140','tyrion.westeros.com:9100']